tanmay6414/openinnovationai/AppDeploymentCD.md

 # Automated Deployment for Application
 - Uses ArgoCD for CD process.
 Flux dont have any UI and not possible to give access to dev and QA.
-Tekton need lots of configuration and showing intermidiate issue.
+Tekton need lots of configuration and showing intermediate issue.

 # Installation of ArgoCD
-- ArgoCD is installed as Helm chart on kubenrtes cluster.
+- ArgoCD is installed as Helm chart on Kubernetes cluster.
 - have different component like controller, server, notification controller,workflow and repo server.
-- Helm values file for confuring argo with EKS
+- Helm values file for configure argo with EKS
 ```
 crds:
   keep: false